UCANR-IGIS/cherrychill/cherrychill/mds/introduction.md

 **Notes**

-- This calculator only works for San Joaquin County (where the field work to model bark temperature was conducted).
-Eventually, additional cherry growing areas will be supported.
+- This calculator will work best in the cherry growing regions in San Joaquin and Kern County (where the field work to model bark temperature was conducted).

 - This calculator has data for the 2022-2025 growing seasons.